sbstjn/serverless-dynamodb-autoscaling/README.md

 You are welcome to contribute to this project! 😘

 To make sure you have a pleasant experience, please read the [code of conduct](CODE_OF_CONDUCT.md).
-It outlines core values and believes and will make working together a happier experience.
+It outlines core values and beliefs and will make working together a happier experience.